nickpoison/nickpoison.github.io/tsgraph.md

 #### you go girl

-It's fun to compare google searches... here's one for some favorite female celebs taken from [Google trends](https://trends.google.com/trends/?geo=US).
-The downloaded data comes as a `.csv` file with dates in the first column.
-The one I downloaded (5-year weekly data on hits in the USA for 3 celebs)  looks something like this:
+It's fun to compare google searches... here's one for some female celebs taken from [Google trends](https://trends.google.com/trends/?geo=US), weekly number of searches for 5 years.
+The downloaded data come in a `.csv` file with dates in the first column and looks something like this:

 ```r
 Week,Taylor_Swift,Kim_Kardashian,Britney_Spears